cmaxw/devchat-eleventy/src/dev-rev/should-i-quit-my-job-answering-an-email.md

 duration:
 audio_url:
 podcast: dev-rev
+youtube_video_id: 8dG1G4vqPyI
 tags:
   - dev_rev
   - podcast
   - video
 ---

-[embed]https://www.youtube.com/watch?v=8dG1G4vqPyI[/embed] Charles answers an email sent in by a podcast listeners asking if he should quit is job and potentially go freelance.
+Charles answers an email sent in by a podcast listeners asking if he should quit is job and potentially go freelance.